Aetherinox/cloudflare-publish-action/.github/PULL_REQUEST_TEMPLATE.md

     This text will remain hidden when you submit your pull request.

     For your pull request title, use the format:
         [BUG]:      Brief title of the bug being fixed
         [FEATURE]:  Brief title of the feature being added
+        [DOCS]:     Brief title of the feature being added

     Failure to follow the above title format will result in your PR being ignored.

 -->

 # Pull Request
-<small>Check which topic best describes your contribution:</small>
+<small>Select which topic best describes your contribution:</small>

 - [ ] Feature
 - [ ] Bug